cedeo/wimtvpro-wordpress/README.txt

 * Custom thumbnails
 = 3.6.5 =
-* Bugfix and schedules disabled until next enhanced release
+* Bugfix and schedules disabled until next enhanced release = 4.0 =
+* New version of program scheduling functionality

 == Upgrade Notice ==
 Into version 2.0 added videos Playlist and Report.
 When you update insert again your wimtv user and password.